silversixpence-crypto/zk-proof-of-assets/README.md

 First, you'll need to install some software.
 There is a script that does all of this for you: [machine_initialization.sh](./scripts/machine_initialization.sh). **The script only works on a Debian machine.** It does some invasive changes to the machine (like changing `vm.max_map_count` in `sysctl`) so it is recommended to run it on a server and not your personal machine; running it in a Docker container is also an option.
 You can find out more about what this script does [here](https://github.com/silversixpence-crypto/zk-proof-of-assets/tree/stent/readme/scripts#machine-initialization).

 Next, you run the [full workflow](./scripts/full_workflow.sh) script, which will run the entire snark proving system.
-The anonymity set and signuture set will have to be given as input to the script, so these need to be generated first.
+The anonymity set and signature set will have to be given as input to the script, so these need to be generated first.
 You can read more about the script and it's inputs [here](https://github.com/silversixpence-crypto/zk-proof-of-assets/tree/stent/readme/scripts#machine-initialization).

 Here are some useful commands to copy:
 ```bash